juanferrub/liferay-docs/devGuide/en/chapters/12-plugin-security.markdown

 In its quest for peace within your portal, the Plugin Security Manager pledges
 to:

-- Protect your portal and host system from unwanted side affects and malicious software introduced by plugins.
+- Protect your portal and host system from unwanted side effects and malicious software introduced by plugins.
 - Control plugin access to your portal, host system, and network by requiring that plugins specify ahead of time the portal resources they intend to access.